erickbytes/divbull/divbull.com/content/blog/Getting-Out-of-LYFT-Stock.md

 ![lyftstockprice]({static}/images/lyftstockprice.jpg)
 <center>*source, Bing: https://www.bing.com/search?q=lyft+stock*</center>

 They closed around $8 per share yesterday.
 My investment?
 Within the first year, I was already down considerably and endured several painful earnings reports.
 They were nearly profitable, but then were hit hard by pandemic lockdown.
 I sold out from 2021 to 2022, selling each share at a loss.
-90% of the shares were sold at a loss in June to October 2021 near the end of the most recent bull market.
+90% of the shares were sold in June to October 2021 near the end of the most recent bull market.
 Only with hindsight, can I now say I feel strongly it was the right call.
 If I had left the money there, I'd be sitting on $375 in market value in Lyft and over $2,000 of unrealized losses.

 I sold the position incrementally, ranging from $38 - $63 per share.
 I sold my last 5 shares at $38 per share in Feb.
 2022.
 Having cleared the position, I now know from experience, there are times when you should cut your losses.
 In total, I limited the damage to $546 lost and re-allocated the remaining $2K to other investments.